Last Updated on

 Here are some reasons that may contribute to postnatal fatigue:

 - In some women, a hyperactive thyroid gland may be the cause of fatigue after the birth of the child.
 If you also have a hyperactive thyroid gland, you will need to see a doctor.
 Along with that, you will need to follow a healthy lifestyle and diet.
+You can do a thyroid profile too after the delivery and seek medical attention accordingly.

 - Breastfeeding your baby can also make you feel tired and drained.
 Since your baby consumes the nutrients, you will need to consume more to keep up your energy and to meet your baby’s requirements.
 If you don’t follow a balanced diet, you might feel exhausted.